Allen County, Indiana People

 Kekionga Baseball Team

-Won first professional baseball game ever played May 4, 1871.
+Won the first professional baseball game ever played May 4, 1871.
 See Fort Wayne Kekionga Baseball Team

 Kelley, John